percona/psmysql-docs/docs/glossary.md

 ## Percona Server for MySQL

-Percona’s branch of [MySQL](#MySQL) with performance and management improvements.
+The Percona branch of [MySQL](#mysql) with performance and management improvements.

 ## Storage Engine

-A [Storage Engine](#Storage-Engine) is a piece of software that implements the details of data storage and retrieval for a database system.
-This term is primarily used within the [MySQL](#MySQL) ecosystem due to it being the first widely used relational database to have an abstraction layer around storage.
+A storage engine is a piece of software that implements the details of data storage and retrieval for a database system.
+This term is primarily used within the [MySQL](#mysql) ecosystem due to it being the first widely used relational database to have an abstraction layer around storage.
 It is analogous to a Virtual File System layer in an Operating System.
-A VFS layer allows an operating system to read and write multiple file systems (e.g. FAT, NTFS, XFS, ext3) and a Storage Engine layer allows a database server to access tables stored in different engines (e.g. [MyISAM](#MyISAM), InnoDB).
+A VFS layer allows an operating system to read and write multiple file systems (e.g. FAT, NTFS, XFS, ext3) and a Storage Engine layer allows a database server to access tables stored in different engines (for example, [MyISAM](#myisam) or InnoDB).

+## Tech Preview

+A tech preview item can be a feature, a variable, or a value within a variable.
+The term designates that the item is not yet ready for production use and is not included in support by SLA.
+A tech preview item is included in a release so that users can provide feedback.
+The item is either updated and released as [general availability(GA)](#general-availability-ga) or removed if not useful.
+The item's functionality can change from tech preview to GA.

 ## XtraDB

-Percona’s improved version of [InnoDB](#InnoDB) provides performance, features, and reliability above what is shipped by Oracle in InnoDB.
+The Percona improved version of [InnoDB](#innodb) provides performance, features, and reliability above what is shipped by Oracle in InnoDB.